 4) Spark Interest for a Great First Impression

 Just like playing the dating game, the key to starting and continuing a successful relationship (at least one of them) is sparking interest.
-A study was conducted where participants ranked sites of what sparked their interest, spending only 20 seconds on each site.
+A study was conducted where participants ranked sites sparked their interest, spending only 20 seconds on each site.
 The results, in order, were:

 - Navigation menus